-Vanessa Cutz is a recent graduate from Western Oregon University where she studied English.
+Vanessa Cutz is a second year student in the Folklore Program with a Bachelor’s from Western Oregon University where she studied English.
 She is interested in the nature of stories and the interplay between cultural stories and the individual’s stories in the creation of identity.
 She is also interested in how narratives may be used for recovery by individuals and communities after traumatic events, and how stories may be used in conflict resolution.

 Nathan Georgitis is a Librarian at the University of Oregon and also Archivist of the Folklore Program’s Randall V. Mills Archives of Northwest Folklore.
 He earned a B.A. in Literature at Brown University and a M.L.S. from Simmons College.
 Nathan’s interests include archives management and audio preservation; folklore and public media; and canoeing and boat building traditions.

 Jenn Grunigen is a first year Master’s student in the Folklore program.
 She graduated from Fairhaven College with a BA in Percussive Wordcraft and Narrative Drumming.
 Her research interests veer toward the intersections between folktales, and science fiction and fantasy–especially when those nodes are fox-shaped.
 In her writing, she tends to focus on gender, the earth, and the feral; visit her website (www.jenngrunigen.com/) for more on her writing and music.

 Chip Hanna is a Master’s student in the Folklore Program and graduated with a B.A. in English from the University of Miami.
 His research interests include folk and fairytales, particularly a comparison of similar tales from different parts of the world, and how differences and similarities in the tale assist in a comparative study of those cultures.